drstearns/tutorials/src/jsfunctional/index.md

 Like the `and()` function earlier, this function returns a new comparator that combines two existing comparators.
 It runs the first comparator and if the result is `0` (i.e., the two records are considered equal to each other), it returns the results of the second comparator instead.
 This will cause the array to be sorted by the first comparator overall, but then by the second comparator within common values for the first.

-To sort males names by name ascending within count descending, the code would look like this:
+To sort males by name ascending _within_ count descending, the code would look like this:

 ```javascript
 let byCountDescending = descending(byCount);